 - Phone: 425-564-2739

 Anne Matsumoto Stewart was born in Washington D.C. and was raised in Hiroshima and Honolulu.
 She received an M.A. in Linguistics from the University of Hawaii, completed two years of graduate studies in Japanese pedagogy at Tokyo University of Foreign Studies in Japan and then taught Japanese at the elementary, high school and college levels in both Japan and the US before returning to school in the US.
-She received a second M.A. degree in Japanese Literature from Cornell University before marrying and moving to Tokyo for 12 more years.
+She received a second M.A. degree in Japanese Literature from Cornell University before moving to Tokyo for 12 more years.